Stay at home and don't cross-border shop, leaders urge Europeans | DW | 17.12.2020

-Three western European premiers have urged their combined 47 million residents to avoid spreading COVID over Christmas.
+Three Western European premiers have urged their combined 47 million residents to avoid spreading COVID-19 over Christmas.

-In a three-minute, four-language video appeal, the premiers of Belgium, the Netherlands and adjoining Germany's North Rhine-Westphalia (NRW) state on Thursday urged their combined 47 million residents to "stay at home."
+In a three-minute, four-language video appeal, the premiers of Belgium, the Netherlands and the state of North Rhine-Westphalia (NRW) in neighboring Germany have urged their combined 47 million residents to "stay at home."

-Cross-border solidarity meant not spreading the coronavirus by shunning outings — normally easy in borderless Europe, said Belgium's Alexander De Croo, Dutch premier Mark Rutte and NRW's Armin Laschet.
+Cross-border solidarity meant not spreading the coronavirus by shunning outings — normally easy in borderless Europe, said Belgium's Alexander De Croo, Dutch Prime Minister Mark Rutte and NRW's Armin Laschet on Thursday.

 "Not for shopping, not for fun," pleaded Rutte, warning that the "reality" was that when people crossed borders so too did COVID-19.